babca/plutaniumSmsServer/docs/docs.md

 ```

 I had a small issue with `screen` on os x, I had to leave `screen` with `Ctrl+A K` instead of `Ctrl+A D`, and it kills socat too, so you must start socat again every time.

-If it's working, then place the command to INI setting file.
-SMS server will now setup the virtual port automatically every time it starts.

 ## Requirements